 - 10:30 a.m. – National University Cybersecurity Support Programs to Support the Public

 Among the highlights of the seminar will be demonstrations on a large video screen of a simulated phishing attack and how to prevent it.
 National University cybersecurity faculty and students will also share tips and insight into the cybersecurity audit process offered by National University’s program.
-For their capstone projects, students in the University’s Master of Science in Cyber Security and Information Assurance program, which is part of the School of Computing and Engineering, develop comprehensive cybersecurity assessments for small businesses in their communities.
+For their capstone projects, students in the University’s Master of Science in Cyber Security program, which is part of the School of Computing and Engineering, develop comprehensive cybersecurity assessments for small businesses in their communities.

 Featured speakers include:

-Chris Simpson oversees National University’s Cyber Security and Information Assurance program, which has been recognized nationally for its leadership in cyber defense education.
+Chris Simpson oversees National University’s Cyber Security program, which has been recognized nationally for its leadership in cyber defense education.
 Mr. Simpson, who has also served as President of the San Diego Chapter of the Information Systems Security Association, provides training at National University in threat mitigation, pen testing and attack methods, wireless and mobile security and net defense tactics.
 Mr. Simpson, who retired from the U.S. Navy in October 2009 after 27 years of service, has extensive experience as an Information Assurance Manager, including a tour as the Information Assurance Manager (IAM) for Commander, Combined Forces Command Afghanistan.

 Rusty Sailors serves as the Chairman/CEO of LP3-SecurIT, a company that focuses on delivering secure IT solutions to small- and medium-sized businesses.
 Mr. Sailors has over 40 years of experience in defense and intelligence, and contributes his expertise through various organizations, including National University’s Engineering Advisory Board; the Executive Board of Infragard, the partnership between the FBI and industry, helping to protect industrial capabilities and critical infrastructure; and as Chairman of Protecting Tomorrow, a non-profit organization focused on protecting tomorrow’s generations, communities and technologies by educating the community and driving security into solutions from I-2-I (Inception to Implementation).